Ascentis funding information and advice for FE and skills providers

 • Work experience or industry placements to give learners the opportunity to develop work related skills and broaden their career aspirations

-The ESFA funds the whole of a study programme undertaken by a 16-19 year old learner based on the total planned hours for all elements in an academic year, with an expectation that the average length of the programme will be over 600 hours per year (more for the new T levels) for a full-time learner.
-For a 16 or 17 year old on a study programme (not T level), the maximum funding band is 5 at a minimum of 580 annual planned hours and the national rate for that learner before any uplifts is currently £4542.
-Higher band values (6 to 9) are attached to T-level learners whose programmes are also planned to last two years.
+The ESFA funds the whole of a study programme undertaken by a 16-19 year-old learner based on the total planned hours for all elements in an academic year, with an expectation that the average length of programme will be about 640 hours per year (more for the new T levels) for a full-time learner.
+For a 16 or 17 year-old on a study programme (not T level), the maximum funding band is 5 at a minimum of 580 annual planned hours and the national rate for that learner before any uplifts is £4843 in 2024 to 2025.
+Higher band values (6 to 9) are attached to T level learners, whose programmes are also planned to last two years.

 4a